BernardTsai/vnf-designer/README.md

 A model of a demo solution is provided as an example.

+For a quick evaluation simply use the service on github pages: https://bernardtsai.github.io/vnf-designer/

 For further questions please contact: bernard@tsai.eu

 # Quick start